Troubleshooting problems with emails and email signatures on mobile devices

 If signatures are not added emails sent from mobile devices but are added to all other emails, this might be caused by the lack of the Plain Text layout of your signatures.

-If you already have an HTML signature created for your rule, you can use the Convert to Plain Text option (Fig. 3.) available in the signature editor of your CodeTwo software (learn more).
+If you already have an HTML signature created for your rule, you can use the Convert to plain text option (Fig. 6.) available in the template editor of CodeTwo Exchange Rules (in CodeTwo Email Signatures 365, you can access this option via the HTML to plain text button).
 Your signature will be automatically converted to plain text.
 You can save the changes and close the editor.

 Once you have both HTML and Plain Text signature layouts defined for your rules, CodeTwo software adds an appropriate signature version to emails, depending on the device used to send them.
 In the case of mobile devices, plain text signatures are added.
 If you prefer to add HTML signatures (which look better as the HTML format offers more customization options), some CodeTwo products allow you to convert plain text emails to HTML.
 Read our Knowledge Base article to learn about the available options.

 If emails sent by Apple devices (iPhones, iPads, Macs, etc.) and mobile devices are sent in plain text and you prefer to convert them to HTML (so that HTML signatures are added), you can force email format conversion.
 See this article for more information.

 You can learn more about this problem in our Knowledge Base article.

 If your signatures contain click-to-call links with phone numbers, and these links do not work on mobile devices, check out this article.

 If mobile signatures (such as Sent from my mobile device) get mixed with signatures added by CodeTwo software, and you get double signatures, you might want to remove the ones from mobile devices.
 See this article for guidelines.